ruby-rice/rice/doc/tutorial.rst

 .. note::
    If your compiler complains about "no matching overloaded function found" followed by "could not deduce template argument for 'Function_T" then that means you are working with an overloaded C++ function or method.
 As a result, you'll need to give Rice some help as explained in the :ref:`overloaded_methods` section.

+For more information refer to the :ref:`methods` section.

 Defining methods with lambdas
 -----------------------------